nuxt-modules/tailwindcss/docs/content/en/tailwind-config.md

 ### `config` option

-You can also use your `nuxt.config.js` to set your Tailwind Config with the `tailwindcss.config` propert:
+You can also use your `nuxt.config.js` to set your Tailwind Config with the `tailwindcss.config` property:

 ```js{}[nuxt.config.js]
 import tailwindTypography from '@tailwindcss/typography'